junxit/us-congress-bills-111/metadata.md

 - 2010-06-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 111-213.
 - 2010-06-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 111-213.
 - 2010-06-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 438.
+- 2010-07-12 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S5750; text as passed Senate: CR S5750)
+- 2010-07-12 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S5750; text as passed Senate: CR S5750)